 The Ba 349 Natter actually flew, so it cannot be considered strictly as an aircraft only at the paper stage.
 However, its only known flight managed only to kill its pilot on 1 March 1945.
 The unfortunate volunteer pilot, Lothar Sieber, became the first man in history to take off from the ground in a vertical orientation under rocket power, 15 years before the major post-war powers attempted it.

-It was a typical 1945 Nazi desperation project to fly against the Allied bomber streams that remains shrouded in mystery.
+It was a typical 1945 German project born out of desperation.
+The objective was to fly the plane against the Allied bomber streams. project remains shrouded in mystery.
 Out of all those projects, only a few were at all viable, and none made a difference.
+The Natter proved irrelevant to the war's outcome despite the high hopes vested in it.

 The Bachem Ba 349 Natter (Viper, Adder) was a World War II German point-defense rocket powered interceptor, which was to be used in a very similar way to a manned surface-to-air missile.
 After a vertical take-off, which eliminated the need for airfields, the majority of the flight to the Allied bombers was to be controlled by an autopilot.
 The primary mission of the relatively untrained pilot, was to aim the aircraft at its target bomber stream and fire its armament of rockets.